kuroiokami89/kuroiokami89/README.md

-# Hi, I'm Allushaj Sergio! 👋
+# Hi, I'm Sergio Allushaj (Vantablack) 👋

 ## 🚀 About Me
-Sergio Allushaj (Vantablack) — Full-stack developer specializing in .NET and React/Next.js, with a background in graphic design.
-2 years of experience building e-commerce platforms, RESTful APIs, and UI/UX solutions.
-Focused on performance, SEO, and user experience.
+Full-stack developer specializing in .NET and React/Next.js, with a background in graphic design.
+I bring 2 years of experience building scalable e-commerce platforms, RESTful APIs, and intuitive UI/UX solutions.

 ## 💻 Tech Skills